 The surgical procedure will vary according to the injury.
-The aim of surgery is to repair the soft tissues and restore the MTP joint motion so that normal function can be preserved.
+The aim of surgery is to repair the soft tissues and restore the MTP joint motion to preserve normal function.

 A wide range of mild to moderate, but persistent symptoms — such as pain and joint stiffness — are the most common complications.